jesse-ai/docs/docs/README.md

 A few features of Jesse worth mentioning are:

 -   Simplest possible syntax for defining your strategies.
 Supports both simple and advanced strategies.
--   Provides easy access to candles, indicators, tickers, trades, order-book, etc.
+-   It provides easy access to candles, indicators, tickers, trades, order-book, etc.
--   No need to think which order type to use.
+-   No need to think about which order type to use.
 It'll take care of it for you.
 -   Support for using multiple timeframes even in backtest simulation without the look-ahead bias!
 -   Risk-management helper functions.
 -   A fully functional and automated metrics system to get useful info about your strategy.
 -   Simple charts to get a better understanding of your portfolio.
 -   Trade multiple exchanges, symbols, and timeframes at once.
--   A driver based notifications system with Telegram as the default driver.
+-   A driver-based notifications system with Telegram as the default driver.
 -   Optimizing strategies using the genetics algorithm.